davidpm-19/ReputationCheck_GPT/README.md

 Welcome to the RepCheck project!
 This tool leverages VirusTotal and GreyNoise APIs to provide a comprehensive reputation analysis of IP addresses.

+> [!CAUTION]
+> My OpenAI is in Usage tier 1 so requests are limited, same with Virustotal with the free API

 ## Introduction

 RepCheck is designed to help users analyze the reputation of IP addresses using data from VirusTotal and GreyNoise.
 By combining the threat intelligence from both sources, this tool provides a more accurate and comprehensive assessment of potential threats associated with an IP address.